Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/posts/the-future-of-web-ides.md

 who are working with dynamic typing languages such as JavaScript, Ruby, PHP, Python, etc.

-However, we must admit they don't shine so much when we are talking about static typing languages like Java, C# or Objective-C. Especially, when we are comparing web editors with the major well known solutions for desktops such as Visual Studio, IntelliJ Idea or Eclipse.
+However, we should admit they don't shine so much when we are talking about static typing languages like Java, C# or Objective-C. Especially, when we are comparing web editors with the major well known solutions for desktops such as Visual Studio, IntelliJ Idea or Eclipse.
 The key difference of the desktop based